 Another way you could look at this is that it also trains you to enjoy delayed gratification.
 With everything so easily being available at our fingertips and deliveries being made the following day, we can often give in to immediate gratification.
 Immediate gratification isn’t as gratifying as we’d like to think it is.
 The delayed gratification of working towards something and then getting a reward will feel better and feel better for longer because you’ve done something to deserve it rather than just clicking buy on your phone on a whim.

-Rewards Gray Area
+Rewards Grey Area

 There is a slight difference between rewarding yourself with chocolate and going to a restaurant for a meal, which isn’t just about the food but also an experience as a social activity that’ll create a pleasant memory.
 However, I think this is more of a judgment call on an individual level to see if this falls into an unhealthy reward or a healthy one.
 One mitigated by where you might choose to go out to eat.
 A fast-food restaurant, for example, would be an unhealthy reward choice.